caldavidlee/caldavidlee/README.md

 - 👋 Hi, I’m David Lee
-- 👀 I’m interested in building niche products that nobody else will build; not because it's not important but because the demand is so small... -> One of One. -> This is Phase 1 of making my mark on society.
+- 👀 I’m interested in building niche products that nobody else will build; not because it's not important but because the demand is so small, but just because it's small doesn't mean it's insignificant to the people that need it. ... -> One of One. -> This is Phase 1 of making my mark on society.
 - 🌱 I’m currently diving deep into Scalable infrastructures, Front-end Design, and Stateful AI Agents
 - 💞️ I’m looking to apply the things I learn.
 - 📫 How to reach me ....... great question....